alextidz/Team-Project---Messaging-subsystem-with-API/README.md

 - HTML/CSS - For front-end elements and styling
 - JavaScript - For front-end interactive features, and back-end functionality
-- PHP – For back-end functionality and API calls
+- PHP – For session handling

+The relevant API logic for database calls uses PHP and MySQL.